 We have a large group of active researchers and lecturers in the field of mathematics who will provide you with a great education.
-In your first year you will take theoretical courses giving you a broad overview on mathematics as a whole.
-Moreover, you will learn the basic techniques needed in this field.
+In your first year you're taking theoretical courses giving you a broad overview of mathematics as a whole.
+You will also learn the basic techniques needed in this field.
 You can choose from a variety of practical courses or additional mathematics course to suit your individual interests.
-In your second year, you will complete a practical internship (three months) and your Master’s thesis (eight months).
-Some students opt to combine the two in a larger project involving both their internship and Master’s thesis..
+In your second year, you will complete a practical three-month internship and spend up to eight months writing your Master’s thesis.
+Some students opt to combine the two in a single, larger project.

 There are many possibilities in choosing your internship or final project.
-Some students are interested in a specific areas of application such as health, aerospace engineering, mechanical engineering or economics, while other students prefer a more theoretical research topic.
-In all these cases, we will be able to find internships and final projects which suit your interest.
-We encourage international internships
+Some students are interested in specific areas of application, such as health, aerospace engineering, mechanical engineering or economics.
+Other students prefer a more theoretical research topic.
+Whatever your preferences are, we are able to find internships and final projects to suit you.
+We also encourage international internships.

 Take also a look at the Students Experiences.